SkySpider413/IUP/README.md

 # IUP
- Projects from uni uploaded for internship
+ Projects from uni uploaded for internship (the important ones)